-S. 3422 and other 116th Congress bills would make the deferred maintenance funding available to the NPS and/or other agencies without the need for further appropriations (i.e., as direct, or mandatory, spending).
-Budget enforcement requirements present procedural hurdles for these proposals.
-For example, in scoring S. 500, the Congressional Budget Office estimated that it would increase net direct spending by more than \$6 billion over 10 years.
-Therefore, given existing budget rules, the bill would be subject to certain budget points of order if not offset (for example, by cuts in direct spending or increases in revenue).
+H.R.
+1957 and other 116th Congress bills would make the deferred maintenance funding available to the NPS and/or other agencies without the need for further appropriations (i.e., as direct, or mandatory, spending).
+Budget enforcement requirements could potentially present procedural hurdles for these proposals.
+For example, in scoring H.R.
+1957, the Congressional Budget Office (CBO) estimated that the provisions related to the deferred maintenance fund would increase direct spending by more than \$9.5 billion over 10 years.
+Including other provisions in the bill (which relate to the LWCF), CBO estimated that the total direct spending increase would be approximately \$17.3 billion.
+Therefore, given existing budget rules, the bill could be subject to certain budget points of order if not offset (for example, by cuts in direct spending or increases in revenue).
+A budget point of order was raised during Senate consideration of the bill but was waived by the required three-fifths vote.